-- (1) These estimates assume a total of 6,253,189 shares of our common stock issued and outstanding immediately prior to the Reverse Stock Split, which is based on the 6,253,189 shares issued and outstanding as of June 30, 2018. - The following 3,121,032 shares of common stock are included in the Number of Shares Reserved for Issuance, based on shares reserved as of June 30, 2018: (i) warrants to purchase 1,200,000 shares of our common stock at a weighted average exercise price of \$12.50 per share; (ii) options to purchase 187,904 shares of our common stock outstanding under the 2015 Omnibus Incentive Plan at a weighted average exercise price of \$10.00 per share; (iii) an additional aggregate of 412,096 shares of our common stock reserved for future issuance under the 2015 Omnibus Incentive Plan (excluding options already issued and therefore included in the outstanding options referenced in clause (ii) and (iv) 1,321,032 reserved for issuance pursuant to the Securities Purchase Agreement and Common Stock Purchase Agreement described in Proposal No. 4, which does not represent all of the shares that we may sell pursuant to the Common Stock Purchase Agreement.
-All shares reserved for issuance would be proportionately reduced by the same ratio at which outstanding shares are adjusted in the event the Reverse Stock Split is effected. - (3) These estimates do not reflect the effects of paying cash in lieu of fractional shares resulting from the Reverse Stock Split. - (4) The Assumed Post-Reverse Stock Split Trading Price of our common stock is based on the \$0.43 closing price of our common stock as reported on the Nasdaq Capital Market on June 29, 2018, and assumes that immediately after any Reverse Stock Split, the market price of our common stock would adjust proportionately to reflect the Reverse Stock Split ratio.
+- (1) These estimates assume a total of 3,234,261 shares of our common stock issued and outstanding immediately prior to the Reverse Stock Split, which is based on the 3,234,261 shares issued and outstanding as of March 16, 2020. - (2) The following 2,939,287 shares of common stock are included in the Number of Shares Reserved for Issuance, based on shares reserved as of March 16, 2020: (i) warrants to purchase 120,000 shares of our common stock at a weighted average exercise price of \$125.00 per share; (II) warrants to purchase 2,490,700 shares of our common stock at a weighted average exercise price of \$1.84 per share; (iv) warrants to purchase 125,000 shares of our common stock at a weighted average exercise price of \$1.84 per share; (iv) warrants to purchase 125,000 shares of our common stock at a weighted average exercise price of \$1.84 per share; (iv) warrants to purchase 125,000 shares of our common stock at a weighted average exercise price of \$1.84 per share; (iv) warrants to purchase 125,000 shares of our common stock at a weighted average exercise price of \$1.84 per share; (v) options to purchase of our common stock outstanding under the 2015 Omnibus Incentive Plan at a weighted average exercise price of \$10.00 per share; (vi) options to purchase 3,790 shares of our common stock outstanding under the 2015 Omnibus Incentive Plan at a weighted average exercise price of \$100.00 per share; (vii) options to purchase 5,510 shares of our common stock outstanding under the 2015 Omnibus Incentive Plan at a weighted average exercise price of \$125.00 per share; (vii) an additional aggregate of 40,700 shares of our common stock reserved for future issuance under the 2015 Omnibus Incentive Plan (excluding options already issued and therefore included in the outstanding options referenced in clause (ii).
+All shares reserved for issuance would be proportionately reduced by the same ratio at which outstanding shares are adjusted in the event the Reverse Stock Split is effected. - (3) These estimates do not reflect the effects of paying cash in lieu of fractional shares resulting from the Reverse Stock Split. - (4) The Assumed Post-Reverse Stock Split Trading Price of our common stock is based on the \$0.56 closing price of our common stock as reported on the Nasdaq Capital Market on March 13, 2020, and assumes that immediately after any Reverse Stock Split, the market price of our common stock would adjust proportionately to reflect the Reverse Stock Split ratio.
 There can be no assurances that our common stock will trade at a price proportionate to the ratio at which the Reverse Stock Split is implemented, or that our common stock will remain at any given price following implementation of the Reverse Stock Split.